What are Push-Pull Circular Connectors?

 • Standards No single certification or standard guides the design of push-pull circular connectors, leading to a huge range of variation and very few examples of interoperability across manufacturers.
 Many push-pull products are designed and tested to meet market-specific standards such as the medical electrical safety standard IEC 60606-1 and the military durability standard MIL-STD-810F.

-• Mating Cycles Push-pull circular connectors are designed to have a minimum of 2,000 mating cycles for plastic versions and 5,000 mating cycles for metal versions, depending on manufacturer.
+• Mating cycles Push-pull circular connectors are typically designed for a minimum of 2,000 mating cycles for plastic versions and 5,000 mating cycles for metal versions.

-• Spacing Since no bulky tools are needed to connect push-pull connectors they may be mounted closely together, as they only require two fingers to grip the shell to connect or disconnect.
+• Spacing No bulky tools are needed to connect push-pull connectors, so they may be mounted closely together, as they only require two fingers to grip the shell to connect or disconnect.
 (Additional clearance is needed for push-pulls that require a twist motion to disconnect.)

-• Materials Metals used for circular push-push shell materials include copper, stainless steel, gold, and alloys.
+• Materials Metals used for push-push connector shells include copper, stainless steel, gold, and alloys.
 In the medical market, plastic or polymer options are favored for cleanability and aesthetics.
-The materials used in this market are typically crush-proof as well as able to withstand autoclave, UV sterilization, and other disinfection processes.
+The materials used in medical equipment are typically crush-proof as well as able to withstand autoclave, UV sterilization, and other disinfection processes.
 In some cases, biocompatible materials may be required.
 Push-pulls used in space and other markets may need to meet outgassing requirements.

-• Ruggedization Push-pull circular connectors and their cable assemblies are available with specific durability attributes to ensure rugged performance in high-reliability and harsh environment applications, including those that feature temperature extremes, radiation, rough handling, chemicals, and other environmental factors.
+• Ruggedization Push-pull circular connectors and their cable assemblies are available with specific durability attributes for harsh environment applications, including those exposed to temperature extremes, radiation, rough handling, chemicals, and other environmental factors.

-• Sealing Many manufacturers offer IP-rated protection against fluid and particulate ingress.
+• Sealing Many manufacturers offer push-pull connectors with IP-rated protection against fluid and particulate ingress.
 Hermetic sealing within the connector can be enhanced with silicone O-rings and flexible polymer jacketing surrounding the cable assembly.

-• Interference Electromagnetic interference (EMI) or radio-frequency interference (RFI) is a significant concern for devices used in environments filled with electronic equipment, such as medical settings and aviation.
+• Interference Electromagnetic interference (EMI) or radio-frequency interference (RFI) is a significant concern in environments filled with electronic equipment, such as medical settings and aviation.
 The use of metal in the shell and ground terminal helps mitigate this concern and enhanced shielding is available from some manufacturers.

 binder Subminiature Push-Pull circular connector

-binder’s subminiature push-pull connector, suitable for industrial applications, weighs just 8g.
+binder’s subminiature push-pull connector is suitable for industrial applications.

 Markets, Sectors, and Applications